OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 Finally, "malicious" means different things to different systems, for example malicious files that may exploit SQL server vulnerabilities may not be considered as "malicious" in an environment using a NoSQL data store.

 The application may allow the upload of malicious files that include exploits or shellcode without submitting them to malicious file scanning.
-Malicious files could be detected and stopped at various points of the application architecture such as: IPS/IDS, application server anti-virus software or anti-virus scanning by application as files are uploaded (perhaps offloading the scanning using SCAP).
+Malicious files could be detected and stopped at various points of the application architecture such as: Intrusion Detection/Prevention System, application server anti-virus software or anti-virus scanning by application as files are uploaded (perhaps offloading the scanning using SCAP).

 ### Example